peter-leonov/introscope/README.md

 const { introscope } = require('./tested-module?introscope');
 ```

-Just in case, this plugin does something only if `NODE_ENV` equals to `'test'`.
+For safety reasons this plugin does anything only when `NODE_ENV` equals to `'test'`, in production or development it's a no-op.

-Introscope supports all the new ES features (if not, create an issue 🙏), so if Babel supports some new fancy syntax, Introscope should too.
+Introscope supports all the new ES features (if not, create an issue 🙏.
+That means, if Babel supports some new fancy syntax, Introscope should too.

 ## Example